Best Positions for Early Labor: A Doula’s Guide - Baby Chick

 2. Curb Walking

 What is curb walking?
 Curb walking is when a pregnant woman walks with one foot on the road and the other foot up on the curb or sidewalk.
-These uneven, exaggerated steps can open your pelvis even more and place more pressure on your cervix.17 It’s not the most comfortable thing, but it can help your contractions strengthen.
+These uneven, exaggerated steps can further open your pelvis and increase pressure on your cervix.17 It’s not the most comfortable thing, but it can help your contractions strengthen.

 Pregnant woman curb walking outside in early labor.